JvanKatwijk/qt-dab/README.md

 While not here in the Netherlands, in many other countries an ensemble contains an **EPG** or **SPI** service.
-Such a service contains data for service logo's and for  **time tables**.
+Such a service contains data for service logo's and  uduslly for **time tables**.
-If such a service is detected within a handful of seconds after the start of the channel, Qt-DAB will attempt to start the service as background task.
+If such a service is detected within a handful of seconds after the start of the channel, Qt-DAB will attempt to start the service as  **background task**.
 If the EPG/SPI service was identified late, the service can be started manually and will also run as background task.

 Data decoded by this service will be stored in a separate directory that is itself stored in the user's Qt-DAB-files directory.